kuzzleio/sdk-javascript/doc/6/controllers/security/get-profile-rights/index.md

 - `action`: impacted controller action
 - `index`: index name
 - `collection`: collection name
-- `value`: tell if access if `allowed` or `denied`.
+- `value`: tells if access if `allowed` or `denied`.
 If closures have been configured on the detailed scope, the value is `conditional`.

 ## Usage